vubiostat/OneDrive2R/README.md

 Load shared data directly from OneDrive to R.

+This is not published to CRAN at present.
+To install please use `devtools::install_github('vubiostat/OneDrive2R')`.

 ## FAQ

 ### _Why would I want to do this when OneDrive copies data locally?_

 Having confidential data containing private health information (PHI) or private identifying information (PII) on a portable computing device is a security risk.
 Some institutions even mandate by policy that PHI/PII are never stored on a portable computing device.
 At odds with this is when Microsoft OneDrive/SharePoint is an approved method of data storage and access because by _default_ it stores the data locally when the data is mapped!
-This is a seemingly impossible to comply situation when needing to analyze confidential data in a secure manner using R.
+This is a seemingly impossible to comply with situation when needing to analyze confidential data in a secure manner using R.

 This package loads the data directly into memory in an R environment.
 Giving the user peace of mind about utilizing good security practices around sensitive data.